flexx3/Lagos-Housing-Analysis-Prediction/README.md

 # Lagos-Housing-Analysis-Prediction
-#This project is a detailed analysis on housing in Nigeria(specific to lagos state)
+#This project is a detailed analysis and prediction on housing in Nigeria(specific to lagos state)
 #Techniques includes data wrangling,EDA,iteration,tuning hyperparameters,model communication
 #All codes written in python
 #libraries includes plotly,matplotlib,pandas,linear models,tree models,sklearn,ipywidget